jmetzger/training-mariadb-basics-en/replication/01a-setup-slave-old-style.md

-# Setting up new slave with master-slave replication
+# Setting up new slave with master-slave replication (without gtid with mariadb 5.5)

-## Step 1: mariabackup on master
+## Step 1: mysqldump on master
 ```
 mkdir /backups
-# target-dir needs to be empty or not present
-mariabackup --target-dir=/backups/20210121 --backup
-# apply ib_logfile0 to tablespaces
-# after that ib_logfile0 ->  0 bytes
-mariabackup --target-dir=/backups/20210121 --prepare
+mkdir mysqldumpdir
+# in version 5.5. there is not --git so use it without --gtid
+mysqldump --all-databases --single-transaction --master-data=2 --routines --events --compress > /backups/mysqldumpdir/master-databases.sql;

 ```